PX4/PX4-Devguide/concept-mixing.md

 	M: <control count>
 	O: <-ve scale> <+ve scale> <offset> <lower limit> <upper limit>

-If <control count> is zero, the sum is effectively zero and the mixer will output a fixed value that is <offset> constrained by <lower limit> and <upper limit>.
+If &lt;control count&gt; is zero, the sum is effectively zero and the mixer will output a fixed value that is &lt;offset&gt; constrained by &lt;lower limit&gt;
+and &lt;upper limit&gt;.

 The second line defines the output scaler with scaler parameters as discussed above.
 Whilst the calculations are performed as floating-point operations, the values stored in the definition file are scaled by a factor of 10000; i.e. an offset of -0.5 is encoded as -5000.

-The definition continues with <control count> entries describing the control inputs and their scaling, in the form:
+The definition continues with &lt;control count&gt; entries describing the control inputs and their scaling, in the form:

 	S: <group> <index> <-ve scale> <+ve scale> <offset> <lower limit> <upper limit>

-The <group> value identifies the control group from which the scaler will read, and the <index> value an offset within that group.
+The &lt;group&gt; value identifies the control group from which the scaler will read, and the &lt;index&gt; value an offset within that group.
 These values are specific to the device reading the mixer definition.

 When used to mix vehicle controls, mixer group zero is the vehicle attitude